tibs/open-source-reminiscence/notes.rst

   ``libre`` and be clear.
 * What *does* "free as in beer" mean?
 I've never understood

+"free as in puppy" (I think this was Josep?) - that is, a puppy is freely given, but then needs lots of care and can be quite costly.

 The value of SPDF and other such

 ----------